Port-Hamiltonian formulation and symplectic discretization of Plate models. Part I : Mindlin model for thick plates

-The co-energy variables are found by computing the variational derivative of the Hamiltonian
+The co-energy variables are found by computing the variational derivative of the Hamiltonian:

-\begin{proposition} The variational derivative of the Hamiltonian with respect to the curvatures tensor is the momenta tensor $\diffd{H}{\mathbb{A}_{\kappa}} = \mathbb{M}$. \begin{proof} The contribution due to the bending part in Hamiltonian is given by
+\begin{proposition} The variational derivative of the Hamiltonian with respect to the curvature tensor is the momenta tensor $\diffd{H}{\mathbb{A}_{\kappa}} = \mathbb{M}$. \begin{proof} The contribution due to the bending part in Hamiltonian is given by:

 where the momenta tensor depends on the curvatures tensor $\mathbb{M}_{ij} = \mathbb{D}_{ijkl}\mathbb{K}_{kl} $ where $\mathbb{D} = \mathbb{D}^T$ is a fourth order symmetric positive definite tensor.
-So a variation $\delta\mathbb{K}$ of the curvatures tensor with respect to a given value $\mathbb{K}_0$ leads to
+So a variation $\delta\mathbb{K}$ of the curvatures tensor with respect to a given value $\mathbb{K}_0$ leads to:

 The term $\Tr(\delta\mathbb{M}^T \mathbb{K}_0)$ can be further manipulated as follows

 so that